 When we start an application, space is allocated in memory (RAM) to store the data from the data containers.
 When the application quits, or the data is no longer used by the program, the garbage collector will collect and discard it, freeing up the space in memory that it used.

-We will cover objects in the lessons about classes, so you don’t have to understand or worry about it at this point.
+We cover objects in later lessons, so you don’t have to understand or worry about it at this point.

 A variable is a simple container that makes it easy for us to refer to temporarily stored data at a later stage.
 It’s mutable, which means that we may change the data inside the variable at runtime.

 How to declare/initialize a variable

 Unlike many other languages, such as C++, variables aren’t explicitly declared.
 A declaration happens automatically when we assign a value to a variable, otherwise known as initialization.

 To initialize a variable in Python we use a name, followed by a = (equal operator) and a value.